Arrays are contiguous sequence of homogeneous elements.

 incorrectly

-Print max sum contiguous subarray: Modified Kadane’s algorithm - update start_index = i + 1
+Print max sum contiguous subarray: modified Kadane’s algorithm; update startIndex = i + 1

-on negative sum case, on new maxSum case update end_index = i
+on negative sum case, on new maxSum case update endIndex = i

 Hashing / Frequency Based